Whole roasted pumpkin soup without cream

 The secret lies in roasting an entire pumpkin with other vegetables until they caramelize, giving the soup a natural sweetness and creamy texture.

-With just 114 calories, this vegan pumpkin soup without coconut milk can also help you achieve your weight loss goals faster!
 It is so full of rich flavors and super easy to cook that it could become your most favorite blender soup for the fall season.

 Not a vegan?
 Me neither.
 Yet this is my favorite of all healthy soup recipes for its simplicity and richness.

-Can you believe that I used just a single spice for this soup?
-Like how I made the red cabbage soup with potato.
 For someone who loves spices, that sounds ridiculous.
-You’ll know that if you had made my lemon coriander chicken soup or black chana soup.
+You’ll know that if you had made my lemon coriander chicken soup, or my mom’s spicy black chana soup.

 But trust me, that’s all you’ll need to make this dairy-free pumpkin soup FROM SCRATCH!